navra16/Drosophila_Wing_Disc_Tissue_Model/README.md

 1. Make sure you have every file and folder in this repository in your HPCC account (clone the repo: `git clone https://github.com/navra16/Drosophila_Wing_Disc_Eversion_Tissue_Model`).
 2. `cd` into the folder containing `System.cu`, `Makefile`, and the SBATCH script.
 3. `module load cuda; module load cmake`
-4. `make` (or `make -j N` where N is 2-12, only if you are in an interactive GPU session — see UCR HPCC docs).
+4. `make` (or `make -j N` where N is 2-12, only if you are in an interactive GPU session â€” see UCR HPCC docs).
 5. `sbatch -p gpu --gres=gpu:1 --time=01:00:00 SBATCH_try_this_one_if_the_original_does_not_work.sh`

 ## Running the simulation on Notre Dame CRC